NTRL-Anonymous/NTRL/README.md

-# NTRL
+# NTIE

-Source code for the paper Knowledge Graph Representation Learning with Entity Neighborhood Text
+Source code for the paper Inductive Knowledge Embedding by Entity Neighborhood Text

 ## Requirements